robusta-dev/robusta/docs/configuration/sending-notifications.rst

 Sending Notifications
 ==========================

-Robusta can send messages to various destinations, called sinks.
+Robusta can send notifications to various destinations, called sinks.

-This page documents general settings.
 For a list of all sinks, refer to :ref:`Sinks Reference`.

+To define rules that generate custom notifications, refer to :ref:`Defining Playbooks`.

 Defining Sinks
 ^^^^^^^^^^^^^^^^^^